cfpb/design-manual/guides/design-principles.md

 </div>

 <div class="content-67 content-last">

-##### Inclusion

-It is easy to forget that the people most in need of the CFPB’s message are often the ones who are the most difficult to reach, whether it is because they have no exposure to financial language or simply don’t have access to the Internet.
-For this reason, we set the bar for clarity very high and aim to reach those most in need.

-##### Accessibility

 We design to meet each consumer where he or she is.
 We are sensitive to experiential level, timing, and biases and aim to design experiences that are equally accessible to everyone, and equally empowering no matter what the user’s skill set or familiarity.
 Simple, clean designs are the most effective and wide-reaching.